Vertebroplasty & Kyphoplasty

 You will be advised to increase your activity gradually and resume all your regular medications.
 At home, patients may return to their normal daily activities, although strenuous exertion, such as heavy lifting, should be avoided for at least six weeks.

 If you take blood thinners, check with your doctor about restarting this medication the day after your procedure.

 Pain relief is immediate for some patients.
 In others, pain is eliminated or reduced within two days.
 Pain resulting from the procedure will typically diminish within two to three days.

 For two or three days afterward, you may feel a bit sore at the point of the needle insertion.
 You can use an icepack to relieve any discomfort but be sure to protect your skin from the ice with a cloth and ice the area for only 15 minutes per hour.
 Your bandage should remain in place for 48 hours.
 Do not immerse the bandage in water for 48 hours.
 Taking showers is allowed.

 Who interprets the results and how do I get them?

 Approximately one hour after the procedure, you should be able to walk.
 The interventional radiologist is often able to advise you as to whether the procedure was a technical success at that point.
-In some cases, it can take a few days for the doctor to be able to make this assessment.

 Your interventional radiologist may recommend a follow-up visit after your procedure or treatment is complete.